De libero arbitrio diatribe sive collatio

 De libero arbitrio diatribe sive collatio (literally Of free will: Discourses or Comparisons) is the Latin title of a polemical work written by Desiderius Erasmus of Rotterdam in 1524.
-It is commonly called The Freedom of the Will in English.
+It is commonly called The Freedom of the Will or On Free Will in English.
+It was written to call out Martin Luther's revival of John Wycliffe's teaching that "everything happens by absolute necessity".